polca/prospective-db-management/Meeting notes.md

 - It was suggested to look into starting a SETAC working group or a SETAC interest group.
 This will be on next meeting's agenda.
 - Another suggestion was to organize a brightcon session.

+## 23-05-2022

+### Short summary
+- Two objectives for database/scenario sharing were defined.
+The first is archiving our work and getting a DOI for referencing.
+A Zenodo community is a good solution for this objective.
+The second objective is to design a tool that combines different scenarios and creates a personalized and harmonized database for LCA practitioners.
+A Github repository is a good solution for creating this tool.
+Ideally we can integrate the two functions at some point, but first a workflow needs to be made.
+More detailed notes are given below.
+- The presentation on consequential prospective LCA showed different methods for defining marginal suppliers and how this affects the consequential prospective market mixes.
+Work is ongoing to include consequential LCA in premise.
+- A broader prospective LCA network was set-up during the SETAC conference.
+The objectives of this network include, but are not limited to exchange of research findings, clarification of terminology, exchange of data, exchange on scenario methodology, exchange on upscaling approaches.
+-  A Flemish call for funding was mentioned (https://www.fwo.be/en/fellowships-funding/research-projects/sbo-projects/).
+However, only 20% of the funding can go to non-flemish institutions, so this is not a funding option for our working group.

+### Discussion on Zenodo & Github
+- A community on Zenodo allows to gather all prospective scenario data together.
+Each user can tag their data with the community tag, and the community curator decides whether the data belongs to the community.
+- Hosting a Zenodo community would require the WG to appoint a curator.
+We could set up an inpersonal e-mail account for the WG for administrative purposes.
+This account could be shared and used as curator account to share the workload of curating and ensuring continuity of curation in case of job-changes.
+- Another option is to check if Zenodo allows to share different persons to curate the community with different accounts
+- There are no legal objections to using Zenodo
+- There is a limit to the number of (user?) requests for the data on Zenodo.
+The limit depends on the type of data, but will not pose a problem at this point of the WG.
+We do not expect hundreds of downloads per minute in the short term.
+- Who can delete the data on Zenodo?
+The author?
+The curator?
+There is a DOI, so a link to the dataset exists always.
+However, the data can be removed.
+In that case the link will just refer to the metadata.
+- On Github we can automize the technical review of data.
+Each time a data generator provides its scenario, the tool should be able to check automatically for (technical) consistency and compatibility.
+Additional review may be required.

+### Discussion on tasks to work on
+- We need to set up a workflow for sharing, harmonizing and combining scenario data.
+This includes defining:
+    - What does the data provider need to do (which format to provide, which metadata to provide)
+    - What does the github curator need to do (Which reviews are automized and which are not)
+    - Guidelines on how to share scenario data without infringing Ecoinvent rights
+    - At what point in the workflow will the data be archived at Zenodo and does this happen automatically or not?